raoqu/layout_editor/README.md

 - Click "Export" to save your dashboard configuration as JSON
 - Click "Import" to load a previously saved configuration

+### Widget Marketplace

+The Dashboard Designer includes a widget marketplace that allows you to discover, install, and use custom widgets developed by third parties.

+#### Using the Marketplace

+1. Click on the "Marketplace" button in the sidebar
+2. Browse available widgets or search for specific functionality
+3. Click on a widget to view details
+4. Click "Install" to add the widget to your dashboard
+5. The widget will now be available in your widget list

+#### Managing Remote Widget Sources

+1. In the Marketplace, click on the "Remote Widget Sources" tab
+2. View all registered remote widget URLs
+3. Click "Add Widget Source" to register a new remote widget URL
+4. Click "Refresh" next to a widget to update it from its source
+5. Click "Refresh All" to update all registered widgets

+Remote widget URLs are remembered between sessions, allowing you to easily update widgets when new versions are available.

+#### Remote Widget Architecture

+Dash Designer uses the [qiankun](https://qiankun.umijs.org/) micro-frontend framework to load and run remote widgets.
+This provides several benefits:

+- **Isolation**: Each widget runs in its own sandbox environment
+- **Independent Development**: Widget developers can work independently using their preferred tools
+- **Dynamic Loading**: Widgets are loaded on-demand
+- **Versioning**: Support for multiple versions of the same widget

+#### Developing Remote Widgets

+To create a compatible remote widget:

+1. Create a standard web application using any framework
+2. Implement the qiankun lifecycle hooks (`bootstrap`, `mount`, `unmount`, `update`)
+3. Provide a `manifest.json` file with widget metadata
+4. Optionally create a property editor component
+5. Deploy your widget to a static hosting service

+See the example widget template in the marketplace for a starting point.

 ## Changelog

 ### July 2025

+#### Widget Marketplace and Remote Widget Integration
+- Implemented a comprehensive widget marketplace for discovering and installing third-party widgets
+- Transitioned to qiankun micro-frontend framework for loading remote widgets
+- Removed legacy RemoteWidgetWrapper in favor of MicroAppContainer for better isolation and lifecycle management
+- Added support for remote property editors through qiankun integration

 #### Improved Widget Drag Behavior
 - Added smart widget positioning system that preserves original widget positions during drag operations